lollox1k/lollox1k.github.io/content/Meccanica statistica/The Ising model.md

 This depends on the differentiability of $\psi$ w.r.t $h$.
 Since it's convex, we know that the left and right derivatives always [[Funzioni convesse#Proprietà|exists]], and that $\psi$ is not differentiable in a set of measure zero.

 Moreover, when $\psi$ is differentiable the limit exchange [[Funzioni convesse#Proprietà|holds]].
-This fact, that the magnetization density is discontinuos when $\psi$ is non differentiable, leads us to a first definition of phase transition:
+This fact, that the magnetization density is discontinuous when $\psi$ is non differentiable, leads us to a first definition of phase transition:

 **Def** (First order phase transition) The pressure $\psi$ exhibits a **first order phase transition** at $(\beta,h)$ is it fails to be differentiable w.r.t $h$ in this point.